 But, actually, a fuller story lies in Kaiser Permanente’s genesis in the small hospitals that founding physician Sidney Garfield built in the early part of his career.

-Of over 100 contest submissions, three made the final cut in May: Aditazz of Palo Alto; Gresham, Smith and Partners of Nashville, Tenn.; and San Francisco engineering firm Mazzetti Nash Lipsey Burch, working with Perkins+Will of New York.
+Of over 100 contest submissions, three made the final cut in May: Aditazz of Palo Alto, California; Gresham, Smith and Partners of Nashville, Tennessee; and San Francisco engineering firm Mazzetti Nash Lipsey Burch, working with Perkins+Will of New York.
 They each received a grant to refine and concretize their plans over several months.

-The winning design will be used to wildly modernize and perfect the self-sufficient hospital design pioneered by Garfield on construction sites in the Southern California desert and the Grand Coulee Dam in Washington State in the 1930s and 1940s.
+The winning design will be used to wildly modernize and perfect the self-sufficient hospital design pioneered by Sidney Garfield, MD, on construction sites in the Southern California desert and the Grand Coulee Dam in Washington State in the 1930s and 1940s.

-The plans, promising to be ingenious, will be the blueprint for construction of the “best of the best” small KP hospital, likely to be built in the High Desert northeast of Los Angeles.
-Rather than being a major departure from tradition, the Small Hospital, Big Idea concept will bring the medical plan’s legacy of hospital building full circle.
+The plans, promising to be ingenious, will be the blueprint for construction of the “best of the best” small Kaiser Permanente hospital, likely to be built in the High Desert northeast of Los Angeles.
+Rather than being a major departure from tradition, the "small hospital, big idea" concept will bring the medical plan’s legacy of hospital building full circle.

-Ironically, the setting for the early Garfield hospital designs, as well as the imminent creation of the KP futuristic “Big Idea” small hospital, was and is the Southern California Mojave Desert.
+Ironically, the setting for the early Garfield's hospital designs, as well as the imminent creation of the Kaiser Permanente futuristic “big idea” small hospital, was and is the Southern California Mojave Desert.

 Garfield’s ability to keep 11,000 Los Angeles Aqueduct workers healthy improved greatly as the men came in for routine checkups instead of waiting until they were really sick.
 His other initial foray into prevention was direct: To reduce head injuries and nail punctures, he went to the job sites and lectured the workers about pounding down nails and then inspected tunnels for dangerous shoring.